vaggstamp/AAIS/README.md

 # AAIS
-Automated and Aytonomous Irrigation System using Arduino Uno R3.
+Automated and Autonomous Irrigation System using Arduino Uno R3.

 The software is developed in the Arduino IDE enviroment